O’Fallon earns repeat trip to Class 2A Girls State Golf Tournament

 Juniors Alyssa McMinn and Natalie Meinkoth both shots rounds of 81 to the way while Emily Marrs and Liz Boehning added solid rounds as O’Fallon moved on to the IHSA Class 2A State Girls Tournament with a second place at Illini Country Club.

-The Panthers, with Emily Marrs adding an 84 and Liz Boehning adding a round of 91, finished with a total of 337, three strokes in back of champion Galesburg (334) and strokes better than third place Normal (351)..
+The Panthers, with Emily Marrs adding an 84 and Liz Boehning adding a round of 91, finished with a total of 337, three strokes in back of champion Galesbug (334) and strokes better than third place Normal.
 All three teams advance to the Class 2A State Tournament which begins on Friday at Hickory Point Golf Course in Decatur.

 This is the first time in O’Fallon girls golf history that the Panthers will be making back-to-back state tournament appearances.
 O’Fallon placed 12th in the ‘15 state finals.